December 9th, 2020 | Senior Living

 Independence was also the cornerstone principle when Legend founder Tim Buchanan pioneered the very concept of Assisted Living more than 30 years ago.
 At the time, seniors and their families just could not reconcile the love of their lifelong homes, and their personal freedom and dignity with living in a place that seemed opposed to the very notion of independence: the nursing home.
 It took a fiercely independent entrepreneur to say, “You’re right.
 That’s just not good enough.
 There has to be a way.”
 And if there was no way, then we would make one.

 But what would this look like?
 We had to throw out all of the conventional notions about aging and write a new history that provided for the particular needs of seniors and independent senior lifestyles – where the necessary care or new solutions for memory-related disease and cognitive challenges could be provided for by modern, effective, compassionate methods.

-The first innovation was private apartment living, but as part of a community that saw to all of the requirements of the complete individual lifestyle.
+The first innovation was private apartment living, but as part of a residence that saw to all of the requirements of the complete individual lifestyle.
 The very idea of the “Individuality of aging” was a revelation.
 Before this, the organization was designed to serve the facility, not the resident.
 No matter one’s level of mobility or cognitive functioning, everyone lived in the same, sterile surroundings.
 No wonder seniors compared it to warehousing.
 Who cares what the merchandise feels like?